-The following charts show the composition of capital works expenditure and capital works funding in 2017-18.
+The following charts show the composition of capital works expenditure and capital works funding in 2018-19.
 The bar chart below shows that interface councils and regional cities spend a much larger proportion of their budget on new assets compared to the other council cohorts, and significantly less on asset renewal.
 As the interface council populations stabilise and their asset base matures, it is likely they will decrease their expenditure on new assets and increase expenditure on renewal.

-Composition of capital works expenditure, 2017-18 (shown in percentages)
+Composition of capital works expenditure, 2018-19

-Asset renewal compared to depreciation
+Asset renewal compared to depreciation - actual and forecast

 The chart above is based on data from Know Your Council and shows the actual and forecast asset renewal ratio (sometimes referred to as the 'renewal gap') which is the potential gap between planned expenditure on asset renewal compared to the forecast cost of depreciation.
 The ratio is an indicator of whether council spending on asset renewal is keeping pace with the rate of consumption of those assets and a ratio of 100% or greater is desirable.
 The chart shows that interface councils have lower levels of asset renewal spending due to their asset expenditure typically focusing on new rather than established assets due to recent growth.
-It also shows small shires and regional cities have relatively lower levels of asset renewal, with both cohorts around the 70-75% level.
-According to this indicator none of the council cohorts' actual or forecast results reach a level of 1:1 renewal spend against depreciation.
+According to this indicator Metropolitan and Large shire council cohorts reach a level of 1:1 renewal spend against depreciation as per the 2018/19 budget.

-It is important to note that the renewal 'gap' is hypothetical, but does highlight the possibility that many councils are not planning to invest sufficiently to maintain assets at their current levels.
+It is important to note that the renewal 'gap' is hypothetical but does highlight the possibility that many councils are not planning to invest sufficiently to maintain assets at their current levels.
 This can be due to planned service level reductions, financial constraints or both.